T.I. Warns of ‘Hidden Agenda,’ Blasts Kanye, Steve Harvey For Trump Meetings

-Rap star T.I. is warning the minority community about president-elect Donald Trump’s “secret agenda” and blasting black celebs like Kanye West and Steve Harvey for allowing themselves to be used by him.
+Rap star T.I. is warning the minority community about President-elect Donald Trump’s “secret agenda” and blasting black celebs like Kanye West and Steve Harvey for allowing themselves to be used by him.

-Just days after sharing his inner-most thoughts in personal letters he directed to President Obama and Trump concerning the state and direction of this country, the “Family Hustle” reality TV star went on the offensive.
+Just days after sharing his innermost thoughts in personal letters he directed to President Obama and Trump concerning the state and direction of this country, the “Family Hustle” reality TV star went on the offensive.

 “Look, I’m going to tell all you celebrities; black, minority, all of you,” he said in a series of posts made to social media.
 “Man, athlete’s, man.
 All of you.
 Look, let me tell you something.
 There’s a strategic plan that people are trying to make you a part of, okay?
 Do not accept any invitation to have any meeting.”